-Public authority should provide funding and ensure that higher education institutions implement inclusive curriculums and tailor teaching and learning modes and methods to the needs of students from underrepresented, disadvantaged and vulnerable groups.
-Public support should be provided for the development of tailored programmes or modules for underrepresented, disadvantaged and vulnerable students and staff to enhance their integration within higher education institutions.
-Public authority should provide legal regulations for flexible pathways to access into, progress through and completing higher education.
-There should be a legal framework that values the outcomes of full-time and part-time studies equally.
-Public authority could provide funding to higher education institutions to have a contact point for dealing with diversity, equity and inclusion of students and staff.
+- Public authority provides funding and requires higher education institutions to implement inclusive curriculum and to tailor teaching and learning modes and methods to the needs of students from underrepresented, disadvantaged and vulnerable groups. - Public authority provides support for the development of tailored programmes or modules for underrepresented, disadvantaged and vulnerable students and staff in order to enhance their integration within higher education institutions. - Public authority provides legal regulations for flexible pathways to access into, progress through and completing higher education. - Public authority provides funding to higher education institutions to have a contact point for dealing with diversity, equity and inclusion of students and staff. - Public authority provides legal framework that values the outcomes of full-time and parttime studies equally.